-Method 1: Boot in Safe Boot
+Method 1: Boot in Safe Mode.

-1. Power off the mac if it is already on.
+1. Power off the Mac if it is already on.

 5. Once done, reboot normally and this should be fixed.

-Method 2: Target Disk Mode
+Method 2: Using Target Disk Mode.

-This method requires a FireWire Cable and another mac machine.
+This method requires a FireWire cable and another Mac machine.
 Before proceeding, make sure your Mac is off.

-1. Connect your MAC to another Mac using a Firewire Cable.
+1 Connect your Mac to another Mac using a FireWire cable.

 /Library/Caches